hollowken/multiSnake/README.md

-Multiplayer snake game using node.js, phaser and WebSockets.
+Multiplayer snake game using node.js and phaser.